Shakeskeyboarde/wurk/packages/werk-command-publish/README.md

 Publish workspaces.

-Only versions that do not exist in the registry are published.
+**Note:** Only unpublished versions of public workspaces are published!

 ## Install